shekhargulati/52-technologies-in-2016/36-webpack/README.md

 Now, you can just use `webpack -w`.

-Remember that when you added `style!css!` in the `profile.js` you basically polluted your production code with webpack configuration.
-We can move that to webpack configuration as shown below.**Please note that you have to relaunch the webpack again so that configuration changes are picked up.**
+Remember that when you added `style!css!` in the `profile.js`, you basically polluted your production code with webpack configuration.
+We can move that to webpack configuration as shown below.**Please note that you have to relaunch the webpack again to pick up configuration changes.**

 ```javascript
 var webpack = require('webpack');